bisq-network/bisq/doc/build.md

     $ mvn clean install -DskipTests -Dmaven.javadoc.skip=true

-Prepare Bitsquare build
+Prepare bisq build
 -----------------

-### 4. Get Bitsquare source code and build a preliminary Bitsquare version
+### 4. Get bisq source code and build a preliminary bisq version

-You need to get the Bitsquare dependencies first as we need to copy the BouncyCastle jar to the JRE directory.
+You need to get the bisq dependencies first as we need to copy the BouncyCastle jar to the JRE directory.

     $ git clone https://github.com/bitsquare/bitsquare.git
     $ cd bitsquare